Ihtyaz/On-Chip-Clock-Multiplier-PLL-VSD/README.md

 ### Introduction

-* Intellectual Property  | Pre-defined logical cells that are not built from scratch but are rather bought from IP vendors so that they can be used directly on a chip/core.
+* Intellectual Property (IP) | Pre-defined logical cells that are not built from scratch but are rather bought from IP vendors so that they can be used directly on a chip/core.
 RAM and ROM are few examples of IPs.
 This helps to reduce design and testing time significantly.